teamhanko/hanko/backend/docs/Config.md

     display_name: ""
     ## origin ##
     #
-    # Sets the origin for which the WebAuthn credentials will be created.
+    # The origin for which WebAuthn credentials will be accepted by the server.
+Must include the scheme and can only be the effective domain,
+    # or a registrable domain suffix of the effective domain, as specified in the id.
     #
     # Example:
     # - http://localhost